dnl-blkv/alcdef2json/README.md

   - Boolean strings from alcdef represented as booleans (lower case in JSON)
   - Strings are plain copied with commas replaced with dots and double quotes escaped
   - Doubles including the Julian Date represented as doubles
-  - In flat mode, data entries are suffixed with their index numbers
+  - In the flat mode, data entries are suffixed with their index numbers
-  - In nested mode, data entries are put into an array, where each entry is an object with data's sub-fields as properties
+  - In the nested mode, data entries are put into arrays, where each entry is an object with subfields of data represented as key-value pairs

 Flags
 =====